kenjennings/Amiga-ADPro-Toaster-SANYO-GVR-S950/README.md

 # Amiga-ADPro-Toaster-SANYO-GVR-S950

-Amiga Arexx scripts integrating Art Department Pro, Video Toaster, and the Sanyo GVRS-950 SVHS single-frame video recorder.
+Amiga Arexx scripts integrating Art Department Pro with FrED, the Video Toaster, and the Sanyo GVRS-950 SVHS single-frame video recorder.

 Originally released to Aminet.